rragrawal/dubAI-student-challenge/index.md

 Please go through these video lectures to get prepared for the event.
 The videos are available [here](https://drive.google.com/file/d/1mmqWM-k10Myc_9Shwev-m_bOaxioDf_q/view?usp=sharing).

-### Tasks and submission
+### Challenges and submission
-Please find detailed information on the student challenge tasks and submission of the projects [here](/dubAI-student-challenge/hackathon).
+Please find detailed information on the student challenges and submission of the projects [here](/dubAI-student-challenge/hackathon).

 #### Please make sure to reach at 08:00 sharp at the reception in order to partipate in the student challenge.